biruk2080/personalized-Learning-Planner-Agent/README.md

 # Personalized Learning Planner Agent

 A sophisticated AI-powered learning assistant that creates personalized learning plans based on user skills and goals.
 Built with LangChain, LangGraph, and Gradio for an interactive experience.

 ## Features

-- **Skills Assessment**: Analyzes user skills and provides a summary of strengths and weaknesses.
+- Skills Assessment: Analyzes user skills and provides a summary of strengths and weaknesses.
-- **Curriculum Generation**: Breaks down learning goals into actionable curriculum items.
+- Curriculum Generation: Breaks down learning goals into actionable curriculum items.
-- **Customizable Plans**: Generates learning plans for a specified number of days.
+- Customizable Plans: Generates learning plans for a specified number of days.
-- **Interactive UI**: Web-based interface using Gradio for easy interaction.
+- Interactive UI: Web-based interface using Gradio for easy interaction.
-- **Modular Architecture**: Uses LangGraph for state management and workflow orchestration.
+- Modular Architecture: Uses LangGraph for state management and workflow orchestration.

 ## Requirements

 - Python 3.8+
 - OpenAI API Key (for LLM interactions)
+- LangGraph and LangChain
+- HuggingFace Gradio

 ## Installation